Energinet-DataHub/geh-core/source/App/documents/registrations/subsystem-authentication.md

 - `IdentityExtensions.AddAuthorizationHeaderProvider()`: Registers an authorization header provider as `IAuthorizationHeaderProvider`.
 The provider can be used to configure http clients to automatically retrieve a token and set the header during requests.

-For an example of implementing and registrering a Http client, see `ExampleHost.FunctionApp01` and the implementation of `HttpClientExtensions.AddApp02HttpClient()`.
+For an example of implementing and registering a Http client, see `ExampleHost.FunctionApp01` and the implementation of `HttpClientExtensions.AddApp02HttpClient()`.